 So instead of using normal wheat flour, you need to use potato flour (or potatoes) to make this bread.
-They can either be leavened or unleavened bread with varied varieties in other countries such as the USA, Germany, Ireland, Chile, and more.
+It can either be leavened or unleavened bread and come in disparate shapes.
+You can find a lot of varieties of them in many countries, such as the USA, Germany, Ireland, or Chile.

 Indeed, there are not too many limitations in creating the finest potato bread.
-You can even use mashed potatoes or potato flakes to prepare them.
-And they can come in many shapes based on where they are made.
+You can even use mashed potatoes or potato flakes to prepare it.

 Thanks to its nutrients and fibers, whole wheat bread can be a healthier alternative to white bread.
-Basically, they combine partly or entirely ground whole wheat grain (or almost-whole wheat ones).
+Basically, it consists of partly or entirely ground whole wheat grain (or almost-whole wheat one).

-People also use them as a nutritious and delicious type of sandwich bread in place of white bread for better health.
-Besides, whole wheat bread’s texture is varied from extra coarse to extra fine as they are based on the grinding levels.
+People also use them as a nutritious and delicious type of sandwich bread in place of white bread for a healthier version.
+Besides, whole wheat bread’s texture can vary widely, from extra coarse to extra fine, according to the grinding levels.

 These loaves of bread generally have a darker color than regular white bread, depending on the whole-wheat type a baker chooses to make them.
 Moreover, you can find some versions with a grain coating for decoration purposes.

-Some places in the USA refer to “wheat bread” for this bread type.
-Ironically, many commercial American bread use the term “wheat bread” to promote their regular “white bread” as these bread are also made from wheat flour but contain a small number of whole-wheat grains.
+Some places in the USA refer to this bread type as “wheat bread”.
+Ironically, many commercial American bakers use the term “whole bread” to promote products made from wheat flour but containing few whole-wheat grains.